Transport Layer Protection Cheat Sheet¶

 Only Support Strong Protocols¶

 The SSL protocols have a large number of weaknesses, and should not be used in any circumstances.
-General purpose web applications should only support TLS 1.2 and TLS 1.3, with all other protocols disabled.
+General purpose web applications should default to TLS 1.3 (support TLS 1.2 if necessary) with all other protocols disabled.
 Where it is known that a web server must support legacy clients with unsupported an insecure browsers (such as Internet Explorer 10), it may be necessary to enable TLS 1.0 to provide support.

 Where legacy protocols are required, the "TLS_FALLBACK_SCSV" extension should be enabled in order to prevent downgrade attacks against clients.

 Note that PCI DSS forbids the use of legacy protocols such as TLS 1.0.

 Only Support Strong Ciphers¶